Expungement of Multiple Convictions

 If you lose an expungement motion to remove one or multiple convictions, you cannot file again for a minimum of three (3) years.
 Also, a judge who has denied an expungement request may be reluctant to change his or her mind at a later time.
 The bottom line is that you have to do everything possible to win, and you cannot take chances.
 Consider what would cost you more, the cost of hiring a good lawyer, or the cost to you if you lose.
 A good, specialized defense lawyer with a track record of winning these motions can be invaluable.
 Do not trust your fate to the lowest bidder.
 The need for an attorney is even more critical when seeking the expungement of multiple felonies.

 Expungement of Assaultive Crimes

-Michigan Expungement Lawyers for Southeastern Michigan
+Michigan Expungement Lawyers for Multiple Convictions in Southeastern Michigan

 The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have handled thousands of cases where we have requested that a conviction not be entered in a case or that a conviction be set aside or expunged.
 We have developed a highly impressive and extremely persuasive method of making these requests before the various Michigan judges.
 We would be happy to help anyone who wants to get one or multiple convictions off their record.

 Although many judges attempt to focus on the facts of the original case, our lawyers can persuasively argue that Michigan law provides that a decision in an expungement case requires a balancing test between a defendant’s “circumstances and behavior” and the “public welfare.”
 Furthermore, the law provides that judges should grant these motions liberally under the right circumstances.